You Can Now Secretly Record the Police

 It Only Applies to the Police

 This case was decided on First Amendment grounds.
 The court decided the First Amendment allows people to record the police in public, performing their official duties.
 That’s the only thing changed.
 The Wiretap law still applies to everybody else.
 You can’t record any others without their knowledge or consent.
 That’s still illegal.
 That’s still a felony.
 But you can now record the police in public, performing their official duties.
-Do not hesitate to use help of our criminal defense attorney from Woburn, Massachusetts.
+Do not hesitate to use the help of our team of criminal defense attorneys in Woburn.

 Holding the Police Accountable